mike-ward/Markdown-Edit/README.md

 ## Installing

-There's a installer but I'm not ready to make this generally available just yet.
+There's an installer but I'm not ready to make it generally available just yet.
 Clone it and build it if you dare!
-And I am open to pull requests.
+I am open to pull requests.

 ## Future